-I was motivated to practice my Slovene while touring a wine cellar in Goriška Brda.
-I came here with Slovene friends who are sommeliers, but you don’t have to be an expert or a local or even a wine drinker to enjoy this region, which has been compared to California’s Napa Valley.
+You don’t have to be a wine expert or even a wine drinker to enjoy Goriška Brda, the best wine region you’ve never heard of.
+This scenic corner of Slovenia has been compared to California’s Napa Valley.
 It also has been called Slovenia’s Tuscany.

 Gorška Brda Wine Tasting Tour

 For a good orientation to the area, stop at Dobrovo Castle, a local landmark that has been restored as a restaurant and tasting room.
 Irina in the tourist information point told us about things to do in the local area.
 We left with an armload of maps, brochures and a helpful pamphlet listing the opening times of nearby wineries.
 The tourism authority has a helpful website in English.
 A viewing terrace overlooks Klet Brda, the largest wine producer in the region, where tastings are available.
 If you’re on a group tour, it’s likely to stop here and move on.

 The shifting borders in the area make for complicated history.
 The major town of Gorica (Gorizia) ended up in Italy after World War II, and Nova Gorica was built on the Yugoslavian side of the border, becoming Slovenia in 1991.
 Sandwiched in between the Adriatic and the Alps, Brda’s winemaking has influences from both Italy and Austria.

 The rolling hills now in Slovenia eventually lead to the karst region and its fantastic caves, with adventures ranging from family fun to UNESCO world heritage.
 The karst geology also influences the wines here.
 The white rebula grape has been called the queen of the region and is growing in popularity.